 About Us: (as of May 2016)

-to view PDF document that describes who and what we are.
+to view one-page PDF document that describes who and what we are.

 Video Interview with Craig Treadway of WPIX Channel 11 tells the story about how AaSP Started (from Christmas morning, Dec 25, 2009)